wilfredinni/javascript-cheatsheet/docs/cheatsheet/basics.md

 ## Comments

-In JavaScript, you can write comments in your code to explain what it does, leave notes for yourself or others, or to prevent execution of code.
-There are two types of comments in JavaScript:
+To write comments in your code to explain what it does, leave notes for yourself or others, or to prevent execution of code:

 ### Single-line comments